mschnitzer/hashlib/README.md

 2. Make your changes
 3. Make a pull request
 4. Your changes will be reviewed as soon as possible.
 (Take a cup of tea)

+### Thanks to
+ - zedwood.com for providing the hashing libraries